P4ND4P0W3R/F1-PitLanePredict/README.md

 We (Paul and Antoine) have been fans of Formula 1 for years and we just started to introduce Alexandre to this wonderful sport and universe.
 As big fans of Formula 1 since multiple years, we decided to create a project dedicated to this sport.

-### ℹ️ Project Description

-The focus of our project is to develop a dedicated online platform for Formula 1 fans, providing them with an opportunity to engage with the sport through an informational website.
-This platform aims to cater to the interests of Formula 1 fans by creating a space where they can explore the sport in a unique manner.

 > [!NOTE]
 >
 > - This project falls into the scope of the **Advanced Web Programming Course** during our fifth semester, the study abroad semester while at ESSCA in Budapest, Hungary.
 More precisely during our third year curriculum at [EFREI](https://www.efrei.fr/), which is a French CS engineering school.
 > - This project has been realized in parallel with the UML Project.
-To access this project, please see the directory [UML](docs/UML/) and read the [README.md](docs/UML/README.md) file for more information..
+To access this project, please see the directory [UML](docs/UML/) and read the [README.md](docs/UML/README.md) file for more information.

+### ℹ️ Project Description

+The focus of our project is to develop a dedicated online platform for Formula 1 fans, providing them with an opportunity to engage with the sport through an informational website.
+This platform aims to cater to the interests of Formula 1 fans by creating a space where they can explore the sport in a unique manner.

+The project leverages a modern web development stack:
+- Backend: It utilizes [Node.js](https://nodejs.org/en) with [Nitro.unjs](https://nitro.unjs.io/) acting as a powerful Next Generation Server Toolkit and [TypeScript](https://www.typescriptlang.org/) for type safety.
+[Prisma ORM](https://www.prisma.io/) simplifies database interactions with [PostgreSQL](https://www.postgresql.org/).
+- Frontend: It's built with [Vue.js](https://vuejs.org/) for a reactive and component-based user interface, enhanced with CSS for styling.

 ### 👥 Team Members